nubenetes/awesome-kubernetes/docs/message-queue.md

 - Integration Platform as a Service (iPaaS) is a suite of cloud services enabling development, execution and governance of integration flows connecting any combination of on premises and cloud-based processes, services, applications and data within individual or across multiple organizations.
 - Integration platform as a service (iPaaS) is a set of automated tools for connecting software applications that are deployed in different environments. iPaaS is often used by large business-to-business (B2B) enterprises that need to integrate on-premises applications and data with cloud applications and data.
 - [blog.axway.com: What is iPaaS?](https://blog.axway.com/hybrid-integration/whats-ipaas)
-- [iPaaS (Integration-Platform-as-a-Service)](https://www.ibm.com/cloud/learn/ipaas): iPaaS is a cloud-based solution that simplifies application integration across on-premises and cloud environments, to help you accelerate innovation and lower your integration and operations costs.
+- [ibm.com: iPaaS (Integration-Platform-as-a-Service)](https://www.ibm.com/cloud/learn/ipaas): iPaaS is a cloud-based solution that simplifies application integration across on-premises and cloud environments, to help you accelerate innovation and lower your integration and operations costs.

 ### Red Hat Fuse and Red Hat Fuse Online
 - [**Red Hat Fuse**](https://www.redhat.com/en/technologies/jboss-middleware/fuse)